 The term “partition” refers to a judicial decree (a Court Order) or a voluntary agreement of co-owners to separate and terminate their common interests in the same parcel of property.
 The partition process does not involve a transfer of title because the parties already have title to the property.
 What happens is that their commonly held title is divided.
-This changes the rights of the co-owners from common possession of the entire property into individual rights of exclusive possession of some portion of the property for each co-owner.
+The result is a change in the rights of the co-owners from common possession of the entire property into individual rights of exclusive possession of some portion of the property for each of the former co-tenants.

 There are three methods of partition:

-- a sale of the property and a division of the proceeds; or
+- a sale of the property and a division of the proceeds

-- a partition by appraisal where one co-owner acquires the interests of the other co-owners based on a Court Ordered and supervised appraisal.
+- a partition by appraisal where one co-tenant acquires the interests of the other co-tenants based on a Court Order and supervised appraisal.

-An action for partition may also include an accounting so that a co-owner who has advanced more than his share of funds to pay common expenses can be reimbursed.
+An action for partition may also include an accounting so that a co-tenant who has advanced more than his share of funds to pay common expenses can be reimbursed for his excess contribution.

 Although there are some exceptions, the general rule is that each co-owner has an absolute right to a partition of commonly owned property.
-The right to partition between co-owners is not affected by the fact that the property is subject to a lease, mortgage or easement.
-By the same token, the rights of a lien holder, an easement holder or a tenant are not affected by the fact that a partition decree is granted by a Court.
+The right to partition between co-owners is not affected by the fact that the property is subject to a lease, mortgage, or an easement.
+By the same token, the rights of lien holder, an easement holder, or of a tenant are not affected by the fact that a partition decree is granted by a Court.